cyberark/conjur-oss-suite-release/CONTRIBUTING.md

 $ go test -v ./...
 ```

-Note: if you're running all the tests a lot during local development, you
+Note: if you're frequently running the whole test suite during local development, you
 may want to run the tests after setting the `GITHUB_TOKEN` env var, so that
 you won't run up against GitHub API limits.

-If you have your GitHub API token saved in your keychain, you may also want
+Alternatively, if you have your GitHub API token saved in your keychain, you may want
 to use [Summon](https://cyberark.github.io/summon) with the Keychain provider
 and run the test command instead as something like:
 ```sh-session